Campaign of the Month: October 2017

 |Early 21st||African, British, French, Latino, Middle Eastern, South Asian|

-Albanian: Among the immigrants who came to New Orleans from Sicily during the late 19th and early 20th centuries were the Arbreshe of the village of Contessa Entellina.
+Among the immigrants who came to New Orleans from Sicily during the late 19th and early 20th centuries were the Arbreshe of the village of Contessa Entellina.
 The Arbreshe, or Gheghi, were descended from Albanian refugees who had settled in Sicily during the 15th century.
 They were Byzantine Catholics and continued to speak a distinctive language.
 Prior to Katrina, New Orleans had the greatest concentration of Contessioti in the US.
 The well-known local Italian-American family of Schiro, for example, traces its roots to Contessa Entellina.

 The Arbreshe (“Tarbreshe” includes a definite article) or Albano-Sicilians were Orthodox Christians who fled Ottoman persecution in the late Renaissance and left Albania for resettlement in a few towns of Sicily, where they retained their Albanian tongue (Gheg), beliefs, religious practices and culinary recipes.
 Many of them came to New Orleans with the other Sicilians in the later nineteenth century, especially from the town of Contessa Entellina.
 At first they kept at a certain distance from other Sicilian immigrants, and these last often referred to the Albanians as “Guegue” with a shade of dislike implied.
-With the disappearance in more recent times both of the Italian and Albanian tongues, and because the Uniate Greek rite was never established formally here, the distinction between these Arbreshe and the Italian Sicilians, never perceived too clearly by the rest of the population, is now losing significance to the younger Arbreshe themselves.
+With the disappearance in more recent times both of the Italian and Albanian tongues, and because the Uniate Greek rite was never established formally in New Orleans, the distinction between these Arbreshe and the Italian Sicilians, never perceived too clearly by the rest of the population, is now losing significance to the younger Arbreshe themselves.
 Former Mayor Schiro is a descendant of these Albanians.

-African: People of sub-Saharan African descent or partial African descent formed the largest element in the population of New Orleans during the colonial period, as they do today.
-In addition to the many who were transported here as slaves, a substantial number of free people of African descent arrived from France or from the Caribbean.
+People of sub-Saharan African descent or partial African descent formed the largest element in the population of New Orleans during the colonial period, as they do today.
+In addition to the many who were transported to the city as slaves, a substantial number of free people of African descent arrived from France or from the Caribbean.
 Furthermore, under the colonial legal systems of the French and Spanish, slaves could be freed or obtain their freedom, while free people of all races could hold property, intermarry (or legitimize the offspring of more informal relationships), file lawsuits, and conduct business as they chose.

 Even though the legal status of slaves and free blacks was less favorable after Louisiana became part of the US, the gens libres de couleur continued to do well through the 1840s.
 Quite a few were educated in France; many were successful as merchants and professionals; many others plied trades as craftspeople, shopkeepers, hairdressers, or free servants; some served as soldiers; and yet others became priests or nuns.
 The Francophone community, in particular, was characterized by racial and residential mixture, maintaining ties with their European-descended relatives.
 Freed and escaping slaves, primarily Anglophones, made their way from other parts of the country to the city.
 The substantial, confident population of free people of color was a distinctive and crucial aspect of New Orleans history and culture prior to the US Civil War.

 A large slave market continued to operate in New Orleans, however, and slavery lasted up until 1863, particularly in rural areas.
 The 1850s saw a decline in both the status and numbers of free people of color, due to tensions leading up to the Civil War, which caused many to emigrate, and to severe yellow fever epidemics.
-The period of Reconstruction (1865-1877) was mixed in its impact on African-Americans in southeastern Louisiana, with opportunites for political participation and leadership on the one hand, but riots, massacres, and violent repression on the other.
+The period of Reconstruction (1865-1877) was mixed in its impact on African-Americans in southeastern Louisiana, with opportunities for political participation and leadership on the one hand, but riots, massacres, and violent repression on the other.
 Along with the rest of the South, they suffered after the imposition of Jim Crow laws from 1890 through the period of segregation.
 (In the landmark 1896 Plessy v.
 Ferguson case, in which the US Supreme Court justified segregation, the unsuccessful plaintiff, Homer—or Homère—Adolphe Plessy, was a racially mixed New Orleanian Creole.)
 Nevertheless, a tradition of political activism continued from the pre-Civil War days and manifested itself again during the Civil Rights movement and beyond.